VexMihir/chessApp/README.md

 -   ❌ Login system for users.
 -   ❌ ELO Rating System.

+## 🧑‍💻 Technologies

+ ### **HTML, CSS, and JS**
+> -
+ ### **React.js and Redux**
+> -
+ ### **Node.js and Express.js**
+> -
+ ### **MongoDB**
+> - Castle and Conquer stores game data and user information using MongoDB, a NoSQL database.
+We leverage MongoDB's flexible document-based structure and efficient querying and management in order to have a functioning chess database allowing our users to store, retrieve and replay games seamlessly.
+This also doubles as a storage option for future developments like a login system.
+ ### **Render (Deployment)**
+> - Castle & Conquer is deployed on Render, segmented into two parts—the frontend website, accessible at [Castle & Conquer](https://jamdk-chess-frontend.onrender.com/), and our backend servers — running NodeJS & Express and instances of chess.js engines, also hosted on Render.

 ## ✨ Above and Beyond

 ## 🔮 Future of Castle & Conquer